 top of page

-Mixed media — dollhouse miniatures, quartz, freshwater pearls, Murano glass, jasper, onyx, paper, fabric, ribbon, mirror, custom wood frame with museum glass
+Materials: Dollhouse miniatures, quartz, freshwater pearls, Murano glass, jasper, onyx, paper, fabric, ribbon, mirror

 Join the VIP List for Exclusive Content